 - Natural cosmetics with an organic share:

-The product needs to be made of 100% natural ingredients with at least 70% of them being organic as well.
+The product needs to contain 100% natural ingredients with at least 70% of them organic.

 - Organic cosmetics: